iHeronGH/DLC-Template/readme.md

 2. Open your world folder and place the downloaded folder into the "datapacks" folder. **Make sure you have [Elytras of Fire Lib](https://github.com/iHeronGH/Elytras-of-Fire-Lib) in this same folder, or else this datapack will not work!**
 3. Use **`/reload`** in-game to refresh your world.
 If you have installed it correctly, you will be met with a successful installation message.

 [//]: # (DEVELOPERS!!!
 This is very important!
 ALWAYS, ALWAYS, ALWAYS ensure that your DLC uninstalls COMPLETELY AND ENTIRELY.
 Leaving remnants of your datapack is 1. unprofessional, 2. messy, and 3. confusing for everyone involved.
-It makes updating your datapack for you and your users extremely hasslesome as it's nigh unpredictable to recognise and clean after an update is pushed, so ALWAYS ENSURE YOUR UNINSTALL FUNCTIONS CORRECTLY!)
+It makes updating your datapack for you and your users extremely hasslesome as it's nigh unpredictable to recognise and clean after an update is pushed, so ALWAYS ENSURE YOUR UNINSTALL METHODS FUNCTIONS CORRECTLY!)

 And uninstalling \<DLC Template> is even simpler: